bmolnar91/workbook/module_web_with_python.md

 #### What is Big O complexity?
 Explain time and space complexity!

 In computer science, big O notation is used to classify algorithms according to how their run time or space requirements grow as the input size grows.

 Big O specifically describes the worst-case scenario, and can be used to describe the execution time required or the space used (e.g. in memory or on disk) by an algorithm.

-O(1):
+- O(1) -- constant:
   Describes an algorithm that will always execute in the same time (or space) regardless of the size of the input data set.

-    return elements[0] === null;
+  `return elements[0] === null;`

-O(N):
+- O(N) -- linear:
   Describes an algorithm whose performance will grow linearly and in direct proportion to the size of the input data set.

 ```javascript
 for (let element of elements) {